 Carlos Malvestutto, MD, MPH is an Associate Professor of Clinical Medicine in the Division of Infectious Diseases at the Ohio State University Wexner Medical Center.
 Dr. Malvestutto completed his undergraduate degree at Yale University and his Master in Public Health at Johns Hopkins.
 He earned his medical degree from the Ponce Health Sciences University in Ponce, Puerto Rico.
 He then completed his residency in Internal Medicine at Mount Sinai Medical Center and his Infectious Disease Fellowship at New York University.

-Dr. Malvestutto’s research has focused on cardiovascular complications of HIV as well HIV cure strategies using broadly neutralizing antibodies.
+Dr. Malvestutto’s research has focused on cardiovascular complications of HIV as well as HIV cure strategies using broadly neutralizing antibodies.
 He is a member of the Reservoirs, Remission and Cure Transformative Science Group of the AIDS Clinical Trials Group and also serves in the Ending the HIV Epidemic Working Group of the HIV Medical Association.

 Dr. Malvestutto is Vice-Chair of the REPRIEVE Protocol.